B.S. CS + Chemistry

-Students majoring in CS + Chemistry are prepared for a variety of careers, including helping manufacturers design more productive and efficient processes, helping pharmaceutical firms characterize new compounds for drug discovery, and conducting research that requires studying the fundamental properties of atoms, molecules, and chemical reactions.
+The impact of technology in chemistry is undeniable.
+Chemists’ use of technology helps manufacturers design more productive and efficient processes, allows pharmaceutical firms to characterize new compounds for drug discovery, and aids in conducting research that requires studying the fundamental properties of atoms, molecules, and chemical reactions.

 Curriculum Map